Robert P. Dean

-Robert P. Dean (1909–1984) was a farmer, Merchant Marine, and Democratic politician born in Ridgely, Maryland, in Caroline County.
+Robert P. Dean (1909–1984) was an American farmer, Merchant Marine, and Democratic politician born in Ridgely, Maryland, in Caroline County.
 He graduated from Washington College in 1931.
 Dean was a four-term Maryland State Senator representing the Upper Eastern Shore from Queen Anne's County starting in 1954 through 1967.
-Following a redistricting in 1967, Dean represented District 15 until his defeat in 1971. serving on committees that included Judicial Proceedings, Finance, Banking and Insurance, Agriculture and Natural Resources, and Chesapeake Bay and its Tributaries.
+Following a redistricting in 1967, Dean represented District 15 until his defeat in 1971. served on committees that included Judicial Proceedings, Finance, Banking and Insurance, Agriculture and Natural Resources, and the Chesapeake Bay and its Tributaries.
 He was instrumental in the organization of Chesapeake College and Tuckahoe State Park in his district.

 His brother was three-term Caroline County Commissioner Charles T. Dean, Sr.